ysyk2021/the-science-of-learning-challenges-how-to-use-cognitive-bias-and-other-techniques-to/src/chapter-8-2.md

-Chapter: Setting Goals for Personal Growth through Learning
+Setting Goals for Personal Growth through Learning
 ===========================================================

 In this chapter, we will explore the importance of setting goals for personal growth through learning.
 By leveraging effective goal-setting techniques, individuals can enhance their learning journey, stay motivated, and achieve meaningful progress in their pursuit of knowledge and skill development.